Punjab govt bars pvt schools from increasing fee | Education

 - India

-Days before the next academic session begins, Punjab Chief Minister Bhagwant Mann on Wednesday directed all private schools against increasing fee or compelling children to buy books, uniform or stationery items from select shops.
+Days before the next academic session begins, Punjab Chief Minister Bhagwant Mann on Wednesday directed all private schools not to increase fee or compel children to buy books, uniform or stationery items from select shops.

-Mann said parents want to provide education to their children but it has become costly, making it unaffordable.
+''Parents want to impart quality education to their children but their pockets don't allow it,'' he said in a video message, adding that it forces them to discontinue studies of their children.

-''Today, I am going to announce two big decisions which our government has taken related to the education sector,'' said Mann before making the announcements in a video message.
+''Today, I am going to announce two big decisions which our government has taken related to the education sector,'' said Mann before making the announcements.

 ''No private school in Punjab will hike fee in this semester when new admissions take place,'' Mann said.

-He said no private school in the state will compel children or their parents to purchase books, uniform and stationery items from a particular shop.
+He said no private school will compel children or their parents to buy books, uniform and stationery items from a particular shop.

 He said the private schools will have to provide children and their parents with addresses of all shops selling stationery items, books and the uniform.